MahmoudWael/enrollment/README.md

 │   ├── swagger              # Resources documentation
 │   │   └── enrollment       # Documentation of the user resource
 │   │       └── GET.yml      # Documentation of the GET method on the enrollment resource
-│   ├── util                 # Some helpfull, non-business Python functions for your project │   │   └── parse_params.py  # Wrapper for the resources to easily handle parameters
 │   ├── config.py            # Project configuration settings
 │   ├── manage.py            # Project commands
 │   └── server.py            # Server configuration